NoroffFEU/development-platforms/src/content/docs/baas/Kuzzle/kuzzle-case-study.md

 ## Market comparison Firebase & AWS Amplify

+When choosing a backend platform, it's essential to consider the specific needs for your project.
+Below is a comparison of Kuzzle, Firebase and AWS Amplify.

 | Feature                  | Kuzzle                                   | Firebase                                    | AWS Amplify                               |
 |--------------------------|------------------------------------------|---------------------------------------------|-------------------------------------------|
 | **Core Focus**           | Real-time backend for IoT, mobile, and web apps | Backend-as-a-Service (BaaS) with real-time capabilities | Full-stack development platform with backend services |